hushell/CUHOG/README.md

 [2] P. Sudowe.
 GroundHOG - GPU-based Object Detection with Geometric Constraints. http://www.mmp.rwth-aachen.de/projects/groundhog, 2011.

 [3] M. Pedersoli, A. Vedaldi, J. Gonzàlez, " A Coarse-to-fine approach for fast deformable object detection ", in 24th IEEE Computer Vision and Pattern Recognition (CVPR2011), Colorado Springs, CO, June, 2011.

+ABOUT THE CODE

+This implementation was developed by Xu Hu and Marco Pedersoli.
+It is provided without any warranty, express or implied.
+Please use it if it can assist in your research; we request you to cite our paper:

+@article{
+    author = "X. Hu and M. Pedersoli and J. Gonzalez", title = "Towards a Real-Time Pedestrian Detection based only on Vision", journal = "JOURNAL OF INTELLIGENT TRANSPORTATION SYSTEM", year = "under review"
+}